i-ninte/Alfido-Tech/WEATHER ANALYSIS/readme.md

     - Summarized the overall weather patterns, trends, and their potential impact.
     - Highlighted the importance of these analyses for planning and adaptation.

-This README file serves as a comprehensive guide to understanding the weather analysis project, showcasing your skills in data science and software engineering.